GeekWithALife/TextEngine/README.md

 ## Development

+This project comes with a default main.cpp file.
+You may edit this, or make a new file and add it to the build list in the BuildList.cmake file.

 ### Windows

 Open the repository folder in the Windows command prompt by holding Shift and right-clicking in/on the folder and selecting "Open command window here".